Introduction to Pika¶

 Interfacing with Pika asynchronously is done by passing in callback methods you would like to have invoked when a certain event completes.
 For example, if you are going to declare a queue, you pass in a method that will be called when the RabbitMQ server returns a Queue.DeclareOk response.

-In our example below we use the following four easy steps:
+In our example below we use the following five easy steps:

 - We start by creating our connection object, then starting our event loop.